amadeus4dev/developer-guides/docs/get-started/moving-to-production.md

 ![pending](../images/app_pending.png)

 You will receive a notification that your application is validated and the status will change to **live**.
 This usually occurs within 72 hours.
-Note that validation period applies to your first production application.
+Note that  the validation period applies to your first production application.
 Subsequent applications will be validated automatically.

 ![live](../images/app_live.png)

 > Production keys are valid for all Self-Service APIs except `Flight Create Orders API`, which has special requirements.
-See the `Moving to Production with Flight Create Orders` of this guide for more informations.
+See the `Moving to Production with Flight Create Orders` of this guide for more information.

-Remember that once you exceed your free transactions threshold, you will be billed automatically for your transactions on a monthly basis.
+Remember that once you exceed your free transactions threshold, you will be billed automatically for your transactions every month.
 You can manage and track your app usage in [My Self-Service Workspace](https://developers.amadeus.com/my-apps).

 ## Using the production key